EACVI recertification process

 Recertification results

-As soon as the recertification is compliant with the requirements, the application is sent for grading to members of the EACVI TTE Certification Committee.
-Graders may require additional information from the candidate in order to provide their grading.
+As soon as the recertification is administratively compliant, the application is sent for grading to members of the EACVI TTE Certification Committee.
+Graders may require additional information from the candidate to provide their grading.

-Initial certification and any subsequent recertification is valid for a full five-year period.
+Initial certification and any subsequent recertification are valid for a full five-year period.

 Extension requests